hmontero1205/pygrader/README.md

 to test:

-- unzip a hw1 solution
-- move the folder into hw1 folder
+- unzip hw1 solutions.tgz into hw1 folder
-- rename the folder to `sav`
+- take one submition and extact the tgz
-- run hw1_conf.py
+- run ./grade.py hw1 <#> <uni>